CNM-University-of-Guelph/IntakeInspectR/README.md

 ### Keep only corrected end weight and end time

-This is an example of selecting a final intake that ignores fixing start weight errors or outlier detection (By Cow), but does correct for long durations where feeding events by a cow overlapped at different feed bins.
+This is an example of selecting a final intake that ignores fixing start weight errors or outlier detection (By Animal), but does correct for long durations where feeding events by a animal overlapped at different feed bins.

 ``` r
 df_all_steps %>%